osv/company-web/README.md

 ```

 ### Only use company-mode with company-web-html in web-mode
 By default company-mode loads every backend it has.
-If you want to only have company-mode enabled in go-mode add the following to your emacs-config:
+If you want to only have company-mode enabled in web-mode add the following to your emacs-config:

 ```lisp
 (add-hook 'web-mode-hook (lambda ()